iTyran/SK_Parkour/projects/Parkour/doc/parkour_game_starter_kit.md

 Some important points to note:

 1. JS way to define a enum for runner state.
-The runner have many state, but for this chapter we just care the running state.
+The runner has many state, but for this chapter we just care the running state.
-2. cc.PhysicsSprite have no extend method, so the Runner class is extend from cc.Node.
+2. cc.PhysicsSprite have no extend method, so the Runner class is extended from cc.Node.
-3. The Runner will create and place in physics world of PlayLayer.
+3. The Runner will be created and placed in physics world of PlayLayer.
 So reference space in constructor.
 Reference the sprite sheet pass from PlayLayer too.
-4. Before you call **cc.PhysicsSprite.createWithSpriteFrameName** to create physics sprite, you need to initialize the sprite frame cache from sprite sheet, which create by TexturePacker.
+4. Before you call **cc.PhysicsSprite.createWithSpriteFrameName** to create physics sprite, you need to initialize the sprite frame cache from sprite sheet, which created by TexturePacker.
 This part of work will done in PlayLayer. "runner0.png" is the file name of first frame of animation.
-5. In **initAction**, you create a animation from sprite frame cache, and make this animation repeat forever.
+5. In **initAction**, you create a animation from sprite frame cache, and make this animation repeats forever.
 Note this line of code **this.runningAction.retain();** --- retain() will avoid the CCObject be GC.
 6. In **initBody**, create a chipmunk body for the runner.
 And set it initial velocity.
 7. In **initShape**, create a chipmunk shape which size equal to sprite size.
 8. Associate physics body with the sprite.